MicahChalmer/rust-fuse-mc-original/README.md

 # WORK IN PROGRESS

-At this point all you can do with this is compile and runs a rust version of the "hello world" filesystem that comes with FUSE as a tutorial.
+At this point all you can do with this is compile and run a rust version of the "hello world" filesystem that comes with FUSE as a tutorial.
 At least, you can do that on MY machine.
 I don't know if it works anywhere else.

 Only the few functions needed for hello_fs are even implemented at this point.
 A rough sketch of what would be needed to make this actually useful: